 Comparison between Public, Private Modes and PKIX Mechanisms.
 LOCALPKI is designed to be used by default in the private mode, offering a lower communication cost and an always up-to-date database.
 Nevertheless, the CVL are interesting in the case where an online interaction is not always guaranteed.
 In comparison with mechanisms used in PKIX, the private mode can be assimilated with OCSP and CVL with CRL.
 Initially, OCSP was not designed to resist against replay attacks.
-In a later version, a counter-measure has been added to the responseExtensions field (see (Santesson et al., 2013, § 4.4.1)).
-However, as discussed in (Santesson et al., 2013, § 5), this solution is not required by the norm.
+In a later version, a counter-measure has been added to the responseExtensions field (see [26, § 4.4.1]).
+However, as discussed in [26, § 5], this solution is not required by the norm.
 In the private mode of LOCALPKI, replay attacks are countered by default.